 Advertisement

-Tour de France 2024: Dates, times, routes stage details and where to watch
+Tour de France 2024: Dates, standings, stage details and where to watch

-The Tour de France is one of the three grand tours – the others being the Giro d’Italia and Vuelta a España – that form the backbone around which the cycling season is structured.
+The 111th edition of the Tour de France is under way.
+The race is one of the three grand tours – the others being the Giro d’Italia and Vuelta a España – that form the backbone around which the cycling season is structured.

 This is the biggest and most important bike race in the world, with an estimated 80 per cent of most WorldTour team’s sponsorship income being based around the Tour.